One Night Stand (2007): Preliminary matches

-The first match that aired was a Stretcher match between Randy Orton and Rob Van Dam.
+The first match that aired was a stretcher match between Randy Orton and Rob Van Dam.
 The match went back and forth before Van Dam attempted to perform a Somersault Plancha onto Orton, but Orton moved out of the way.
 Orton put Van Dam on the stretcher and tried to wheel him across the finishing line.
 Van Dam, however, managed to kick Orton in the head and put him onto the stretcher.
 Van Dam wheeled the stretcher over the line for the win.
 After the match, Orton attacked Van Dam, executing an Elevated DDT off the barricade onto the arena floor.
 Van Dam was then carried out of the arena on the stretcher.

-The next match was CM Punk and The ECW Originals (Tommy Dreamer and The Sandman) against the New Breed (Elijah Burke, Matt Striker and Marcus Cor Von) in a Tables match.
+The next match was CM Punk and The ECW Originals (Tommy Dreamer and The Sandman) against the New Breed (Elijah Burke, Matt Striker, and Marcus Cor Von) in a tables match.
 Towards the end, Cor Von looked to Alpha Bomb Punk through a table, but Sandman hit Cor Von with a Singapore cane.
 With Burke on the table, Punk suplexed Striker off the top rope and through the table and Burke to win.

-The third match was The Hardys (Matt Hardy and Jeff Hardy) against The World's Greatest Tag Team (Shelton Benjamin and Charlie Haas) in a Ladder match for the World Tag Team Championship.
+The third match was The Hardys (Matt Hardy and Jeff Hardy) against The World's Greatest Tag Team (Shelton Benjamin and Charlie Haas) in a ladder match for the World Tag Team Championship.
 The Hardys had the advantage for most of the match, but as Jeff was climbing the ladder to try and grab the belts, Benjamin botched a springboard attempt.
 Benjamin kicked the ladder from underneath Jeff, however, to gain control.
 The Hardys regained the advantage by pushing the ladder as The World's Greatest Tag Team were climbing it, causing Benjamin to fall to the floor.
 Jeff Swanton bombed Haas as Matt climbed the ladder to get the belts and win.

-Next on the card was Mark Henry versus Kane in a Lumberjack match with twelve lumberjacks at ringside; Chris Benoit, Val Venis, Santino Marella, Balls Mahoney, Stevie Richards, The Miz, Kevin Thorn, Chris Masters, Johnny Nitro, Chavo Guerrero Jr., Kenny Dykstra and Carlito.
+Next on the card was Mark Henry versus Kane in a lumberjack match with 12 lumberjacks at ringside; Chris Benoit, Val Venis, Santino Marella, Balls Mahoney, Stevie Richards, The Miz, Kevin Thorn, Chris Masters, Johnny Nitro, Chavo Guerrero, Kenny Dykstra, and Carlito.
 Kane chokeslamed Henry towards the end of the contest and attempted to pin Henry.
 Chavo Guerrero and Kenny Dykstra interfered, however, and attacked Kane.
 Kane fought back and chokeslammed Dykstra, but Henry locked Kane in a bear hug.
-The referee stopped the contest after Kane kayfabe passed out.
+The referee stopped the contest after Kane (kayfabe) passed out.